opea-project/GenAIInfra/authN-authZ/auth-istio/README.md

 }'
 ```

-**Ingress Gateway**
+**(Optional) Ingress Gateway**

-The istio ingress gateway will be used to access the chatQnA service in different setups.
+For authentication safegard, we should add a gateway for the service.
+Here we the istio ingress gateway will be used to access the chatQnA service in different setups.

 First export the router service through istio ingress gateway.